pbenner/autodiff/README.md

 ## Documentation

-Autodiff is a numerical and linear algebra library for the Go / Golang programming language.
+Autodiff is a numerical optimization and linear algebra library for the Go / Golang programming language.
 It implements basic automatic differentation for many mathematical routines.
 The documentation of this package can be found [here](https://godoc.org/github.com/pbenner/autodiff).

 ## Scalars